yoavweiss/Responsive-Image-Container/container.md

 * Higher resolution of an image identical to the previous resolution's image
 * A higher context image than the previous resolution one (i.e. the previous resolution image is a crop of the current one).
-It's also possible that the previous image is rotated.
-* The entire layer can be arbitrarily positioned on a transparent canvas, to enable resolution specific addition to be added as a separate resource, using a CSS background image.

 Internal fields:
-* 2 bytes - Display width of the previous layer in current layer
+* 2 bytes - Display width of the current layer
-* 2 bytes - Rotate angle of the previous layer, when placed on current layer, in hundredth of a degree (e.g. 180° will be an unsigned int of 18000)
+* 2 bytes - Display height of the current layer
 * 2 bytes - X coordinates of the initial position of the previous layer's placement on current layer
 * 2 bytes - Y coordinates of the initial position of the previous layer's placement on current layer
-* 2 bytes - X coordinates of the initial position of the current layer's placement on the canvas
+* 2 bytes - Numerator of the ratio in which the previous layer should be upscaled
-* 2 bytes - Y coordinates of the initial position of the current layer's placement on the canvas
+* 2 bytes - Denominator of the ratio in which the previous layer should be upscaled
-* (boxLength - 20) bytes - Image data
+* (boxLength - 12) bytes - Image data